Constrained Resource Identifiers

 Appendix A. Change Log

-The Uniform Resource Identifier (URI) [RFC3986] and its most common
+Uniform Resource Identifier (URI) references [RFC3986] are the

-A URI reference is a sequence of characters chosen from the
+URI references are strings of characters chosen from the repertoire

-repertoire of US-ASCII characters.
-The individual components of a
+of US-ASCII characters.
+The individual components of a URI reference

-URI reference are delimited by a number of reserved characters, which
+are delimited by a number of reserved characters, which necessitates

-resolution of URI references involves parsing a character sequence
+resolution of URI references involves parsing the character string

 into its components, combining those components with the components